NeonMan/master-system-emu/README.md

 # Sega Master System Emulator #

-A yet to be named emulator of the aster System console by SEGA.
+A yet to be named emulator of the Master System console by SEGA.
 This project aims to create an accurate emulator under a permissive free software license.

 ## Current state ##